Merzasphor/MWSE/docs/source/types/tes3fader.md

 ### `setTexture`

-Updates the fader for the current frame.
+This method allows changing the texture of the fader.

 ```lua
 tes3fader:setTexture(path)